7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - Visual Instagram planner with grid preview and drag-and-drop

-- Media library and content organisation
+- Media library for organising assets

-- Multi-platform scheduling beyond Instagram
+- Scheduling for platforms beyond Instagram

 - Link-in-bio tool